 STRESSED MOM?
 Simple Strategies to Help You Let Go and Have More

 I had a parenting wake-up call recently and realized it’s time I do a major life overhaul in order to stop living as a stressed out Mom always on the fringe of losing it…

 I was yelling too often at my kids for and losing the invisible thread of connection I had with my kids.
 Plus, when I look at my actions from the eyes of my children, I totally understood why they didn’t want to listen, didn’t want to behave or cooperate.
 I was a grouch and not very deserving of their love or attention.

 I loaded all three kids into the car and was backing out of the driveway getting ready to take them to the gym because I had signed up for an exercise class that started in exactly 15 minutes.
 I still had to get there, sign the kids in at the child care area and hustle to the class on the second floor hoping I wouldn’t have a spot in the very far back corner.

 My oldest daughter abruptly unbuckled herself and popped right out of her seat, saying she had to go to the bathroom and couldn’t hold it.

-I put the car in park, opened the garage door back up and told her to run into the house and do her business.
-Fast.
+I put the car in park, opened the garage door back up and told her to run into the house and do her business and do it fast.

-When she ran back to the car, my son promptly unbuckled himself, chimed in he had to go too.
+When she ran back to the car, my son promptly unbuckled himself, chimed in he had to go now, too.